 We’re changing the way we think about water and the landscape.
-Working with our partners we will ensure a better future for farming, value for our customers, improve wildlife habitats and restore wetlands and future resilient water supplies.
+Working with our partners we will ensure a better future for farming, value for our customers, improve wildlife habitats, restore wetlands and ensure future resilient water supplies.

-Our Upstream Thinking project is an multi-award-winning catchment management scheme which applies natural landscape-scale solutions to improve water quality.
+Our Upstream Thinking project is an multi-award-winning catchment management scheme which applies natural landscape-scale solutions to improve water quality and supply.

 The project is delivered through a unique range of partnerships between ourselves, Westcountry Rivers Trust and Devon and Cornwall Wildlife Trusts, government agencies, environmental experts, landowners and tenant farmers, whilst the evaluation of the change in water quality at catchment scale is undertaken by the University of Exeter.

 What’s Upstream Thinking?